Review: Disney’s Port Orleans Riverside Resort

 And after a wave of renovations in the moderates that resulted in new room types, queen beds in three of the five moderates, and other changes, I began in 2012 a new cycle of stays, for refreshed reviews.

-This included four multi-night visits to the moderates in 2012, three more so far in 2013, and one more on the books for the end of February/beginning of March.
-In total, these will add up to 25 nights at the moderates in less than a year.
+This included five multi-night visits to the moderates in 2012, and four more so far in 2013.
+In total, these add up to 25 nights at the moderates in less than a year.

 The refurbs–especially those at Riverside and French Quarter–have not changed the overall rankings of these resorts, but they have tightened up the distance between the first four considerably!